AckerlyXu/heima/articles/storage/blobs/storage-quickstart-blobs-powershell.md

 If you don't have an Azure subscription, create a [1rmb account](https://www.azure.cn/pricing/1rmb-trial/?WT.mc_id=A261C142F) before you begin.

-This quick start requires the Azure PowerShell module version 3.6 or later.
+This quickstart requires the Azure PowerShell module version 3.6 or later.
 Run `Get-Module -ListAvailable AzureRM` to find the version.
 If you need to install or upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/powershell/azure/install-azurerm-ps).

 [!INCLUDE [storage-quickstart-tutorial-intro-include-powershell](../../../includes/storage-quickstart-tutorial-intro-include-powershell.md)]